-As a young student, do you remember that feeling of excitement when you got to watch a video for a class as a young student?
-Video content ranged from watching an episode on American history, a fun jingle on conjunctions and articles, or the science behind atoms and chemical elements.
-No matter the topic, you loved the opportunity to watch any sort of video content.
+Do you remember that feeling of excitement when you got to watch a video for a class as a young student?
+Video content ranged from watching an episode on American history, to a fun jingle on conjunctions and articles, to the science behind atoms and chemical elements.
+No matter the topic, you loved the opportunity to watch any video content.

 1. Using video in education is memorable and comprehensive